This post may contain affiliate links. For more information, please read the full disclosure policy here.

 9. Take a tour to Lake Louise

-I can’t really do a post on the Canadian Rockies and not mention Lake Louise.
+I can’t do a post on the Canadian Rockies and not mention Lake Louise.
 It had to be on the itinerary.
 But how do you get there and see the sights without a car?
-There is the option of taking the Greyhound, but with my limited time I wanted to be able to see as much as possible.
+There is the option of taking the Greyhound, but with my limited time, I wanted to be able to see as much as possible.
 So I decided to do a tour.
-I chose Discover Banff Tours as their half-day trip allowed me to see both Lake Louise and Moraine Lake, which was an absolutely bonus.
-Once again, the price was worth it for me for the convenience and amazing sights that awaited me.
-A similar option if you want choices is through Viator.

 10. Finish your trip in Calgary

 The good thing about visiting Jasper first is that Banff is just a short bus ride from Calgary.
-Although Calgary and I didn’t have the greatest of meetings, from there you can fly, bus or train a lot easier to other places in Canada and America.
+Although Calgary and I didn’t have the greatest of meetings, from there, you can fly, bus or train a lot easier to other places in Canada and America.
 Personally, I got a cheap flight on Westjet to Chicago, where I continued my journey.

 Solo and budget success in the Canadian Rockies!

-I really hope you find this post useful, as I struggled finding the cheapest way to see the Canadian Rockies as a solo traveller.
-At the end of the day though, it is one of the most beautiful places in the world, so seeing it yourself is worth every penny.
-In case you missed these posts, here’s my Jasper guide, my Banff guide, my entire three months of travel itinerary, and other fantastic places to visit across Canada.
+I hope you find this post useful, as I struggled to find the cheapest way to see the Canadian Rockies as a solo traveller.
+At the end of the day, though, it is one of the most beautiful places in the world, so seeing it yourself is worth every penny.

 Before you go, visit my Resources page for all of my favourite travel planning websites, and don’t forget to organise travel insurance before your trip!